ipspace/blog/content/posts/2024/05/too-stupid-to-make-it-work.md

 ---
 title: "Famous Last Words: I'm Too Stupid for That"
 date: 2024-05-06 08:25:00+0200
-lastmod: 2024-09-09 16:26:00+02:00
+lastmod: 2025-02-20 09:52:00+01:00
 tags: [ virtualization ]
 ---
 Some networking vendors realized that one way to gain mindshare is to make their network operating systems available as free-to-download containers or virtual machines.
 That's the right way to go; I love their efforts and point out who went down that path whenever possible[^AOT] (as well as others like Cisco who try to make our lives miserable).

-[^AOT]: As of today: Cumulus Linux, Dell OS10, Dell Sonic, FRR, Juniper vPTX, Mikrotik RouterOS7, Nokia SR Linux, and Vyos.
-Registration (but nothing more) is required for Arista vEOS/cEOS, Aruba CX, and Cisco Nexus OS.
+[^AOT]: As of February 2025: Dell OS10, Dell Sonic, FRR, Juniper vPTX, Mikrotik RouterOS7, Nokia SR Linux, and Vyos (Cumulus Linux has [left the *nice guys* community](/2025/02/goodbye-cumulus-community/)).
+Registration (but nothing more) is required for Arista vEOS/cEOS, Aruba CX, Cisco Nexus OS, and Cumulus Linux.
 The virtual machines might not support all control- or data-plane features you're interested in.
 As always, YMMV.

 However, those virtual machines better work out of the box, or you'll get frustrated engineers who will give up and never touch your warez again, or as someone said in a LinkedIn comment to my blog post describing how [Junos vPTX consistently rejects its DHCP-assigned IP address](/2023/10/vjunos-declines-dhcp-address/): "_If I had encountered an issue like this before seeing Ivan’s post, I would have definitely concluded that I am doing it wrong._"[^CB]
 <!--more-->